syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Margin

 `Margin` is an absolute value used to add some blank space in any one of its four sides.
 The annotations can be displaced with the margin property.
-The following code example illustrates how to align a annotation based on its Margin value.
+The following code example explains how to align an annotation based on its Margin value.
 Default value is (0,0,0,0).

 {% tabs %}
 {% highlight xaml %}